 “Psychologists have been trying to come up with ways to increase intelligence for a very long time,” said D. Zachary Hambrick, a professor of psychology at Michigan State University.
-“We’ve been interested in increasing intelligence for almost as long as we’ve studied intelligence, which is over a century.”
-(Ref.
-3)
+“We’ve been interested in increasing intelligence for almost as long as we’ve studied intelligence, which is over a century”3.

 These days, companies worldwide are taking advantage of both technology and our desire for a higher IQ by offering brain training games, which are marketed as offering cognitive benefits that can boost our brain power.
 And while we may not find ourselves suddenly worthy of MENSA membership, our brains can certainly benefit from a workout now and then.

 Keeping our brains active can keep them younger, experts say.
-According to a 2011 study by researchers at the Albert Enstein College of Medicine in New York, doing crossword puzzles may delay the onset of accelerated memory decline for those in the beginning stages of dementia by more than two years.
-(Ref.
-1)
+According to a 2011 study by researchers at the Albert Einstein College of Medicine in New York, doing crossword puzzles may delay the onset of accelerated memory decline for those in the beginning stages of dementia by more than two years1.

 The Alzheimer’s Association has long recommended keeping your brain active as a way to ward off dementia, and your newspaper’s daily crossword puzzle may be a perfect solution for a stagnant brain.

-The mental gymnastics of keeping your brain active may not only strengthen the connections between brain cells, it may also generate new ones, creating a savings account to protect against potential loses in the future.
-(Ref.
-2)
+The mental gymnastics of keeping your brain active may not only strengthen the connections between brain cells, but it may also generate new ones, creating a savings account to protect against potential losses in the future2.

-According to psychologist Randall Engle, memory games can make it easier to learn difficult subjects, solve problems and pay attention, but they don't really boost intelligence.
-(Ref 3)
+According to psychologist Randall Engle, memory games can make it easier to learn difficult subjects, solve problems, and pay attention, but they don't really boost intelligence3.

 “This idea that intelligence can be trained would be a great thing if it were true,” Engle said.

 “I am not totally negative about the potential for brain training,” said psychologist David Meyer, director of the University of Michigan’s Brain, Cognition, and Action Laboratory.
 “What the brain-training games do is help you to get better at particular, relatively limited kinds of tasks that in effect are exercised by the game.
-The implication is that somehow you’re going to get better at everything that is mental, and there is no evidence to show that.”
-(Ref.
-3)
+The implication is that somehow, you’re going to get better at everything that is mental, and there is no evidence to show that”3.

 But even a small improvement is better than none when it comes to intelligence, right?